nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 .. matter_door_lock_sample_factory_data_start

-In this sample, the factory data support is enabled by default for all build types except for the target board nRF21540 DK.
+In this sample, the factory data support is enabled by default for all configurations except for the target board nRF21540 DK.
 This means that a new factory data set will be automatically generated when building for the target board.

 To disable factory data support, set the following Kconfig options to ``n``: